 I thought Dr. Ehrman is a professor of religious studies?
 The chair of that department, in fact?
 Yet he professed utter ignorance of Islam last night, once even accusing me of trying to "liken" him to a Muslim!
 He simply refused to comment on the Qur'an whatsoever, not even theoretically answering the question

-Since White is seemingly quite confused, we should break it out to him that Ehrman is a professor of New Testament studies and one who happens to be the head of the religious studies department at the same time.
+Since White is seemingly quite confused, we should tell him that Ehrman is a professor of New Testament studies and happens to be the head of the religious studies department at the same time.
 Being the head of the religious studies department does not mean that Ehrman, or any other individual, is thus also an expert on all religions being taught in that department, let alone all religions on Earth.
 It is not a pre-requisite for the head of the religious studies department in a university to have expert knowledge about all religions.
-The New Testament, as Ehrman himself states, is his area of expertise; NOT ISLAM.
+As Ehrman himself states, the New Testament is his area of expertise; NOT ISLAM.
 Why can't White get this simple point?

 We strongly suspect that White desperately required Ehrman to utter certain desired comments about Islam and the Quran so that he could later employ those words against Muslims who made use of Ehrman's scholarship, arguing along the lines of, 'but look, here is what Ehrman says about the Quran!'
-But, being a sober minded scholar, Ehrman did not comment upon the Quran since, as he admits, he is not an authority on Quranic and Islamic studies.
+However, being a sober-minded scholar, Ehrman did not comment upon the Quran since he admits he is not an authority on Quranic and Islamic studies.
 This has, quite understandably, immensely upset White and made him frustrated.
-How dare Ehrman rob him of an opportunity of hitting back at those 'tremendously scary Muslims' who use Ehrman's writings and are bent on world conquest?
+How dare Ehrman rob him of an opportunity to hit back at those 'tremendously scary Muslims' who use Ehrman's writings and are bent on world conquest?

-Another comment we take objection with is White's, 'to be consistent he would have to say the Qur'an misquotes Muhammad.,' Now suppose Ehrman had said precisely this.
-The question then is SO WHAT?
+Another comment we take objection to is White's statement that to be consistent, he would have to say the Qur'an misquotes Muhammad. ' Now, suppose Ehrman had said precisely this.
+The question then is, SO WHAT?
 How does this 'engage' or 'debunk' anything Ehrman has said about the text and manuscripts of the New Testament?
 This is NOT how scholarship works.
-Every document is to be studied on the basis of its own evidence, within its environment, and taking into account its own unique circumstances/data.
-So just because we may conclude, on the basis of evidence, that we do not have the 'original' text of the New Testament or that the Bible 'misquotes' Jesus, it does not follow that we are now 'required' to say the same about the Quran for the sake of being 'consistent'!
+Every document is to be studied based on its own evidence, within its environment, and considering its unique circumstances/data.
+So just because we may conclude, based on evidence, that we do not have the 'original' text of the New Testament or that the Bible 'misquotes' Jesus, it does not follow that we are now 'required' to say the same about the Quran for the sake of being 'consistent'!
 It could also be that a critical investigation of the evidence and the data pertaining to the Quran would lead an objective investigator to conclude that, in contrast to the Bible, the Quranic text is preserved and, therefore, Muhammad (peace be upon him) is not 'misquoted' therein (Of course, for Muslims, since it is not said nor believed that Muhammad's (peace be upon him) words are present within the Quran to begin with, the notion of 'misquoting Muhammad' naturally does not even arise!).
-It could also be that a particular variant is shown to be blatantly secondary, one which is unique to a particular manuscript, say an unintentional scribal error, and one which did not enter nor alter the transmission of the Quranic text.
-These real possibilities exist, including the possibility of an investigator reaching White's own desired conclusion pertaining to the Quranic text.
+It could also be that a particular variant is shown to be blatantly secondary, unique to a particular manuscript, such as an unintentional scribal error, and one that did not enter nor alter the transmission of the Quranic text.
+These real possibilities exist, including the possibility of an investigator reaching White's desired conclusion about the Quranic text.
 The point here is that a discussion on the Bible tells us nothing about any aspect of the Quran (and vice versa).
 Both need to be studied individually based on their surrounding evidence.

 Moving on, White also writes: